𝗦𝗮𝗹𝗲𝘀 𝗠𝗲𝘁𝗿𝗶𝗰𝘀: 𝗕𝗲𝘆𝗼𝗻𝗱 𝗠𝘆𝘁𝗵𝘀

-Better: Define metrics based on your vision (e.g. you have a clear exit plan so work your way backwards to determine what steps are needed and how to measure their progress).
-The best metrics are defined by company objectives, not by your competitors or industry.
+Truth: Define metrics based on your vision—for example, you may have a clear exit plan, so work your way backward to determine what steps are needed now and how to measure their progress.
+The best metrics are defined by your company objectives, not by competitors or by your industry.

-However, you also want to avoid “vanity metrics” which simply make you feel good by making sure any metrics you measure connect with measurable growth.
-It’s tempting to report certain activities (e.g. we’ve gotten more meetings) but make sure that activity is leading towards your desired outcome.
+You also want to avoid “vanity metrics,” which make you feel good.
+Do this by making sure any metrics you measure connect with measurable growth.
+Make sure the activities you measure are leading toward your desired outcome.

 Myth: You want favorable results.